 \section{Preliminaries}

-As stated in the Introduction section, we denote $\kn$ to be the set of convex bodies (compact, convex subsets with nonempty interior in $\rn$).
-We denote $\kno\subset\kn$ to be those convex bodies which contain the origin in their interiors.
+By $\kn$ we denote the set of convex bodies (compact, convex subsets with nonempty interior in $\rn$).
+By $\kno\subset\kn$ we denote those convex bodies that contain the origin in their interiors.
 Given $K\in\kno$, let $x\in\partial K$ be a boundary point. \textit{The normal cone} at $x$ is defined by